-Instead of calling this “Healthy Baked Beans”, I really should call it healthiER baked beans…
+Instead of calling this a “Healthy Baked Beans Recipe”, I really should call it healthiER baked beans…

 This one is a combination of four different recipes; one from our friend, Brother Andy, one from my sister, Terri, one from the Nourishing Traditions Cookbook, and one from Kent's Mom, Mary Ellen (who I'll tell you a little more about below).
 I've added my own little twists to it as well – using more natural sugars and less brown sugar.

 Kent's Mom, Mary Ellen, is a great cook, and she gave me some good tips on making baked beans.
 First I have to tell you how cool she is, though.
 Seriously, I'm so thankful for her — she's always been kind and supportive (not ONE word or even hint of criticism from her, EVER, for real!) and she's taught me a lot through the years, but my two favorites are these:

 1. Keep it simple, worrying about too many details only stresses you out.
 Things like eating on our laps with paper plates is no big deal, as long as we're all together.